MicrosoftDocs/visualstudio-docs/docs/rtvs/faq.md

 **Q. Does RTVS work on OS X or Linux?**

 A. RTVS is presently built on top of Visual Studio, which is a Windows-only implementation.
-That said, Microsoft is investigating support on Visual Studio Code and Visual Studio for Mac.
+Microsoft is investigating support on Visual Studio Code and Visual Studio for Mac.
 Refer to [RTVS issue #1295](https://github.com/Microsoft/RTVS/issues/1295).

 **Q. Does RTVS work with Visual Studio Express editions?**